 Common errors found in task 2

-- You have given plenty of detail but not made it clear how the details relate to the question.
+You have given plenty of detail but not make it clear how the details relate to the question.

 Before you write your conclusion, you need to read through your essay and make sure that it is complete and coherent.
 Your conclusion should round off your essay and complete it.
 It should summarise the main points in the body and reflect the connection between the introduction and the question.